strategineer/personal-website/content/books/2023-06-18/index.md

   series: Shades of Magic
   year: "2017"
 star_rating: 4
-title: A Conjuring Of Light - A Novel
+title: A Conjuring Of Light
 ---

 It was an enjoyable romp but doesn't necessarily hit the highs of the previous books in the series.
 As the third and final(ish) book in the series I was expecting something a little bit more.
 Or maybe I was expecting a little bit less, a more tightly edited and polished story.
 Either would have been nice.